ovh/docs/pages/web/hosting/wordpress_first-steps/guide.en-au.md

 ### Manage categories

 **WordPress** allows you to define categories and associate your articles with one or more of them.
-To manage categories for your website, go to the `Items`{.action} section, then to the `Categories`{.action} section:
+To manage categories for your website, go to the `Posts`{.action} section, then to the `Categories`{.action} section:

 ![WordPress - Categories](images/wordpress_first_steps_11.png){.thumbnail}